LasithaE/myy-tv-app/README.md

 * TVmaze API: An API that provides information about TV shows and people in the TV industry.

+* Jest and React Testing Library: Unit testing for Shows, People and Carousel components.

 ## Installation

 To run the website locally, follow these steps: